adobe/aem-core-forms-components/ui.apps/src/main/content/jcr_root/apps/core/fd/components/form/fileinput/v1/fileinput/README.md

 6. `./required` - if set to `true`, this field will be marked as required, not allowing the form to be submitted until the field has a value
 7. `./requiredMessage` - defines the message displayed as tooltip when submitting the form if the value is left empty
 8. `./readOnly` - if set to `true`, the filed will be read only
+9. `./multiSelection` - if set to `true`, the filed will allow to add multiple files in single selection or multiple selections
+10. `./minItems` - if value is selected/provided this will check for minimum number of files that can be attached
+11. `./maxItems` - if value is selected/provided this will check for maximum number of files that can be attached
+12. `./maxFileSize` - if value is selected/provided this will check for maximum file size allowed
+13. `./accept` - defines the type of files accepted to upload
+14. `./showComment` - if set to `true`, comments can be added to attachment
+15. `./minItemsMessage` - defines the message displayed as tooltip when submitting the form if less than allowed minimum files uploaded
+16. `./maxItemsMessage` - defines the message displayed as tooltip when submitting the form if more than allowed maximum files uploaded
+17. `./maxFileSizeMessage` - defines the message displayed as tooltip when submitting the form if the uploaded file size is greater than allowed
+18. `./acceptMessage` - defines the message displayed as tooltip when submitting the form if the uploaded file type is not allowed

 ## Client Libraries
 The component provides a `core.forms.components.fileinput.v1` client library category that contains a JavaScript